 The next steps in our hand-lettering practice are shadows and gradients.
 Let’s add some volume to our letters using a gradient fill.
 Take the Gradient Tool (G) (you can find it in the same drop-down menu as the Paint Bucket Tool).

 First of all, head to the Layers panel and Lock transparent pixels of our "home" layer so that everything we do is applied only to our letters, without affecting the area around them.

 Go to the Color panel and set blue for the foreground color and white for the background color.

-Let’s create a shadow cast on the background by the letters to make the word "home" stand out a bit more.
+To make the word "home" stand out a bit more, let’s create a shadow cast on the background by the letters.
 Create a New Layer right under the "home" layer.
 Now, keeping the new layer selected, hold down the Control key and click the "home" layer.
 This way we create a "marching ants" selection around the letters.

 Set the foreground color to dark blue in the Color panel, take the Paint Bucket Tool (G) and click to fill, creating a dark-blue copy of the word "home" on a new layer.
 Now we can move the bottom layer a few pixels down and to the right, making the dark-blue shadow visible.

 Now let’s see how we can add gentle shadows to the letters, making them more three-dimensional.
 We'll be using the Pen Tool (P) or the Freeform Pen Tool to create the shape.
 Let’s Zoom In (Control-+) on the letter "e" and draw a path connecting its swash with its crossbar, as shown in the screenshot below.

 Continue building the path, making a rectangular shape.
 It doesn’t have to be perfect—just make sure that it is wider than the letter.